Wednesday, June 10, 2009

 My classmates are mostly "older," women and ex-military.
 Many spent time in Iraq and most have older kids.
 I only saw one other male name.

-Well, time to watch a lecture. video
+Well, time to watch a lecture.

 Labels: , , ,